I wake up anxious and spring

 in fact, direct, nothing even

 slightly personal.
-The closest
+The only

-someone, for whom I used
+that someone, for whom I

-to have no small amount of
+used to have no small amount

-respect and even admiration,
+of respect and even admiration

-is going about making every-
+is going about making people

-but my default is to ignore
+me, but my default is to ignore

 such blips; in fact it’s second